popsa-hq/aws-securityhub-reviewer/README.md

 ## Troubleshooting

 If you encounter any issues with running the tool, try running the commands manually to see if you get any errors.
-If you are still having issues, consult the AWS CLI, jq, or awsume documentation for more information.
+If you are still having issues, consult the AWS CLI, `jq`, or `awsume` documentation for more information.